-Business Administration at Fredonia
+Business Administration Program at Fredonia

 The Department of Business Administration, accredited by the Association to Advance Collegiate Schools of Business (AACSB) for its programs in Accounting, Public Accountancy, Finance, Management, and Marketing, provides you with a contemporary, quality education in Business Administration.
 The department offers a rigorous, up-to-date curriculum that prepares you for imaginative and responsible citizenship and for domestic and international leadership roles in business management.
 While the programs offered are career-oriented, the department realizes that successful business professionals must bring a broad and varied perspective to their crafts.
-Accordingly, the department requires that its majors take at least 66 of the total credit hours needed for a degree outside the department, with particular emphasis given to the development of written and oral communication skills and the acquisition of the ability to think creatively and critically.
+Accordingly, the department requires that its majors take at least 66 of the total credit hours needed for a degree outside the discipline, with particular emphasis given to the development of written and oral communication skills and the acquisition of the ability to think creatively and critically.

 The Fredonia Difference